Polprzewodnikowy/SummerCart64/README.md

 There are several issues with the project at the moment in order of importance.
 Keep in mind that core flashcart functionality is fully working:

-- No debug interface for the [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).
-- No read functionality through USB interface.
-- No SRAM/FlashRAM save hardware implementation.
+- No FlashRAM save emulation implementation.
-- No SD card interface hardware implementation.
-- No save write-back to SD card hardware implementation.
+- No save write-back to SD card implementation.
-- No RTC hardware implementation.
+- No RTC implementation.

 ## What's next

-Current goal is to write debug module for the [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).
+Current goal is to fix bugs in SDRAM and PC modules.

 ## Finished sample